valdemar-leontev/Mindbox.ShapeSquares/Readme.md

 ### Mindbox.ShapeSquares.Consumer.
 In this project, we solved the problem of calculating the area of a figure without knowing the type of figure in compile-time.

+### Mindbox.ShapeSquares.WebApi
+This project contains several webApi endpoints for obtaining the areas of shapes.

 ## Task 3